- SS Gurujot Kaur Khalsa, Secretary General and CEO

 Pritpal Singh is focused on the development of programs that uplift people with the virtues and values of Sikh Dharma – through education, networking, seva and community building.
 Pritpal believes that it is essential to listen deeply to what is needed, envision through cooperation and creativity, and then lead with a strong sense of collaboration and teamwork to deliver positive world-wide impact.

-Sada Bahar Kaur Khalsa is both Khalsa Council Secretary and Dharmic Education Assistant and has been working with SDI since November 2013.
+Sada Bahar Kaur Khalsa is both Khalsa Council Secretary and Director of Global Leadership & Community Support, and has been working with SDI since November 2013.
 Originally from Vancouver, Canada, Sada Bahar Kaur practiced as an Acupuncturist, taught Kundalini Yoga and served as Gurdwara Secretary at Raj Yog Nivas / Yoga West.
-She served at Miri Piri Academy in Amritsar, India for three years as the Medical Coordinator and Senior Girls Caretaker and now serves on the Sikh Dharma Education International Board of Directors.
-Sada Bahar Kaur is an ordained Sikh Dharma Minister and has completed a Chaplaincy Residency at CPMC hospital in San Francisco CA.
+She served at Miri Piri Academy in Amritsar, India for three years and is an ordained Sikh Dharma Minister.
+Sada Bahar Kaur has completed a Chaplaincy Residency at CPMC hospital in San Francisco CA.

 Sada Bahar Kaur and her husband, Mahan Atma Singh, moved to Espanola, NM in 2014 and she loves the unusual combination of a thriving Sangat along with the beauty and slow pace of a small town.
 Sada Bahar Kaur is honored by this opportunity to bring all she has learned in order to serve the Dharma through SDI.